cooperka/LlamaBot/README.md

 I noticed many clients on the channel I used were fully or partially automated, and I had no idea how that was possible or how it worked.
 I had a VERY limited knowledge of programming at the time, and decided to dive in deeper and figure out how it worked.

-Somehow I discovered mIRC, downloaded it, and started playing around with basic aliases.
+Somehow I happened upon mIRC, downloaded it, and started playing around with basic aliases.
 I learned how to do really simple things like say "Congratulations!" in fancy colors, and I found it so fascinating that I kept experimenting and making my scripts more and more complex.
 By the end of high school I had the thousands of lines of code found here, plus a dedicated IRC channel, a [help website](http://llamabot.webs.com/), and my very own [Wikipedia page](http://en.wikipedia.org/wiki/LlamaBot) about LlamaBot.
+According to channel logs, LlamaBot was invited to over 100 unique IRC channels during the time it ran.
 I used IRC at the time the way most people use Facebook Messenger today: many of my friends were online too, and I spent a huge portion of my time chatting with them as LlamaBot.

 This project was my first real taste of computer programming, and is absolutely the reason I ended up where I am today, as a full-time software developer.